Carl David Maria Weber

 Carl David Maria Weber (né Karl David Weber; February 18, 1814 – May 4, 1881) was a Palatine-born American settler and entrepreneur.
 He was the founder of Stockton, California, and his former residence Weber Point Home is now a historical site.
-He served as a captain in the United States during the Mexican–American War (1846–1848).
+He served as a captain in the military of the United States during the Mexican–American War (1846–1848).
 He was also known as Carl David Weber, Charles M. Weber, Charles Martin Weber, and Don Carlos Maria Weber.